kristinwells/CV/index.md

 ## About Me

-Kristin Wells is a PhD student at IU Bloomington who researches sport history, athletic activism, and media.
+Kristin Wells is a PhD student at IU Bloomington who researches sport history and media.
+Her research interests broadly revolve around the role of sport and media cultures as they intersect with social movements, with a particular focus on media history, historiography, collegiate athletics, and sport documentary.
+She works with the Media School Archive on digitizing and doing archival description on the Miley Collection, an expansive collection of sport broadcasts dating back to the 1920s.

 ## Research Interests